Dr. Megan-Brette Hamilton is an educator, a storyteller, and a paradigm shifter.

 She has spent most of her life volunteering with youth via Big Brothers Big Sisters programs, Boys and Girls Clubs, New York Cares programs, mentoring, and tutoring in math and literacy.

 Originally from Silver Spring, MD, she has lived in many parts of the United States and has traveled all over the world (6 continents to be exact).
 Some of her favorite places have been the South of France, Tibet, Namibia, Peru, and any city on the water.
 One of her favorite parts of traveling is meeting new people from all different racial, ethnic, linguistic, dialectal, and regional backgrounds and hearing and learning from their unique personal stories.

 It is not our differences that divide us.
 It is our inability to recognize, accept, and celebrate those differences. – Audre Lorde

-Dr. Hamilton now lives in Opelika, AL with her husband, a military veteran and full timer in the Army National Guard, and their rescued boxer/pitt bull mix Huggs.
+Dr. Hamilton now lives in Opelika, AL with her husband, a military veteran and full timer in the Army National Guard, their beautiful son, and their rescued boxer/pitt bull mix Huggs.
 They are enjoying living in a home with its own unique southern charm.
-In her downtime, she enjoys walking Huggs, spending time with her family, and can be seen practicing her almost-lost-but-not-forgotten skills of speaking French, playing the piano, and walking on her hands.
+In her downtime, she enjoys walking with her son and Huggs, spending time with her family, and can be seen practicing her almost-lost-but-not-forgotten skills of speaking French, playing the piano, and walking on her hands.